rlhagerm/aws-doc-sdk-examples/dotnetv3/SageMaker/Scenarios/README.md

-# Using an SDK to create and execute a SageMaker geospatial pipeline
+# Create and execute a SageMaker geospatial pipeline using an AWS SDK

 ## Overview